flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/speedtape.md

 V~2~+10 provides better climb performance (before acceleration altitude and during noise abatement program departures).

 !!! info "Engine Loss V~2~ Speeds"
     After takeoff **V~2~+10** is the targeted speed you should reach and maintain by the time you attain a height of 35 FT after takeoff until reaching the acceleration altitude.

     When an engine failure occurs (shortly before or after takeoff), V~2~ is the minimum allowable speed.
+Pilots should aim to meet the criteria below at point of engine loss:

     - In a situation where engine is lost before reaching V~2~ the targeted speed is V~2~.
-    - If after takeoff the aircraft speed is higher than V~2~ then pilots should maintain the higher speed but not exceed V~2~+15.
+    - If the aircraft speed is higher than V~2~ then pilots should maintain the higher speed but not exceed V~2~+15.

-    Essentially pilots should not decelerate to V~2~ after an engine failure but rather maintain the speed at point of engine loss.